 Digital publishing has led to an integration of media into our daily lives.
 When we socialize on Facebook, for example, we see posts informing us of what’s going on in both people’s personal lives and in the world around us.
 News sites bombard audiences with information on various channels, which can lead to burnout.
 That can cause people to take a break from social media and other forms of publishing.
 How can digital publishers design news for those who are burned out?

 Provide news in smaller, well-categorized formats

 One first step might be to return to publishing a brief synopsis of news.
-This lets people retain key points when they choose to opt in to news, and digests can be provided daily, weekly or even monthly.
-We can divide these synopses further by sector, so those interested in business news can choose only to be updated on that topic.
+This lets people retain key points when they choose to opt into the news, and digests can be provided daily, weekly or even monthly.
+We can divide these synopses further by sector, so those interested in the business news can choose only to be updated on that topic.

 Use mouseovers to inform the audience